pingcap/docs-dm/en/manage-replication-tasks.md

 ### Check query errors

-You can use `query-error` to check error information on replication tasks or relay units.
+You can use `query-error` to check error information on migration tasks or relay units.
 Compared to `query-status`, `query-error` only retrieves information related to the error itself.

 `query-error` is often used to obtain the binlog position information required by `sql-skip`/`sql-replace`.
 For details on the flags and results of `query-error`, refer to [`query-error` in Skip or Replace Abnormal SQL Statements](skip-or-replace-abnormal-sql-statements.md#query-error).

-### Pause the data replication task
+### Pause the data migration task

-You can use the `pause-task` command to pause a data replication task.
+You can use the `pause-task` command to pause a data migration task.

 {{< copyable "" >}}